-• The different types of savings bonds
+• What are the different types of savings bonds?

 Savings Bond Definition

-First, let’s answer the basic question, “What is a savings bond?”
-Basically, it is a loan issued by the U.S. Treasury and made to the U.S. government.
+First, to answer the basic question, “What is a savings bond?”: Basically, it is a loan issued by the U.S. Treasury and made to the U.S. government.
 Purchase a savings bond, and you are loaning the money you pay to the government.
 At the end of the bond’s 30-year term, you receive your initial investment plus the compounded interest.

 How Do Savings Bonds Work?

 Savings bonds are issued by the U.S. Treasury.
 You can buy one for yourself, or for someone else, even if that person is under age 18.
 (That’s why, when you clean out your closets, you may find a U.S. Savings Bond that was a birthday present from Grandma a long time ago.)

-You can buy savings bonds electronically from the U.S. Treasury’s website, TreasuryDirect.gov .
+• You can buy savings bonds electronically from the U.S. Treasury’s website, TreasuryDirect.gov .
 For the most part, it’s not possible to buy paper bonds anymore but should you run across one, you can still redeem them.
 (See below).
 Unlike many other types of bonds (say, some high-yield bonds), you can’t sell savings bonds or hold them in brokerage accounts.

-Different Types of Savings Bonds
+3 Different Types of Savings Bonds

-Series EE Bonds
+1. Series EE Bonds

 Introduced in 1980, Series EE Bonds earn interest plus a guaranteed return of double their value when held for 20 years.
 These bonds continue to pay interest for 30 years.

 Series EE Bonds issued after May 2005 earn a fixed rate.
-The current Series EE interest rate for bonds issued May 2021 through April 2022 will earn an annual fixed rate of 0.10%.
+The current Series EE interest rate for bonds issued May 1, 2023 through October 31, 2023 will earn an annual fixed rate of 2.50%.

-Series I Bonds
+2. Series I Bonds

 Series I Bonds pay a combination of two rates.
 The first is the original fixed interest rate.
-The second is an inflation-adjusted interest rate, which is calculated twice a year using the consumer price index for all urban consumers (CPI-U).
+The second is an inflation-adjusted interest rate, which is calculated twice a year using the consumer price index for urban consumers (CPI-U).
 This adjusted rate is designed to protect bond buyers from inflation eating into the value of the investment.

 When you redeem a Series I Bond, you get back the face value plus the accumulated interest.
 You know the fixed rate when you buy the bond.
 But the inflation-adjusted rate will vary depending on the CPI-U during times of adjustment.

-The current composite rate for Series I Savings Bonds is 7.12% for I bonds bought from November 2021 through April 2022.
+The current composite rate for Series I Savings Bonds is 4.30% for I bonds issued from May 1, 2023 through October 31, 2023.